Meet Our Veterinarians and Staff

 Dr. Laura Weis, DVM

+Dr. Laura Weis focuses her practice on homeopathy and nutritional counseling.
+She is serving as a Board member with the Academy of Veterinary Homeopathy, and a faculty member with the Pitcairn Institute of Veterinary Homeopathy.
 Dr. Weis graduated from the Virginia-Maryland Regional College of Veterinary Medicine in 1998 with the highest combined standing in both clinical and classroom work.
 She then moved to Bucks County and has worked since that time in small animal medicine and surgery.
-Dr. Weis’s medical practice is limited to homeopathy and nutrition, and she continues to add holistic modalities to the offerings at Doylestown Veterinary Hospital & Holistic Pet Care.
-She is also passionate about human nutrition and enjoys tending her chickens, bees, and goats.
+She is also passionate about human homeopathy and nutrition.
+She enjoys tending her chickens, bees, and goats.
 Dr. Weis lives with her husband, Dr. Randy Weis, their three boys, three cats, and three dogs—a French Bulldog and two Maremmas.

 Dr. Lois Palin, VMD

-Dr. Palin is a 1991 graduate of the University of Pennsylvania, School of Veterinary Medicine.
-She graduated with honors from the College of Wooster with a B.A. in chemistry in 1987.
-Dr. Palin has practiced veterinary medicine in Bucks County for 26 years.
+Dr. Palin has practiced veterinary medicine in Bucks County for 29 years.
 She joined our staff in June, 2001.
 Dr. Palin is dedicated to developing lasting relationships and providing the best care for her patients and their families.
-Dr. Palin lives in Upper Makefield with her husband, Jim, and their two beautiful children, Monica and Jimmy.
-Their home is complete with Tate, a Labrador retriever, George the cat, and two rescue dogs, Spud and Goldie.
+Dr. Palin is a 1991 graduate of the University of Pennsylvania, School of Veterinary Medicine, and graduated with honors from the College of Wooster with a B.A. in chemistry in 1987.
+Dr. Palin and her husband, Jim, live in Upper Makefield with two fun-loving dogs and one very handsome cat.
+They are proud parents of college students, Monica and Jim.
 In her spare time, Dr. Palin enjoys paddling on a dragon boat team, skiing, and traveling with her family.

 Dr. Brittany Sembler, VMD